rokopt/spec/src/architecture/namada/proof-of-stake/cubic-slashing.md

 When a slash is detected:
 1. Using the height of the infraction, calculate the epoch just after which stake bonded at the time of infraction could have been fully unbonded.
 Enqueue the slash for processing at the end of this epoch.
 2. Jail the validator in question (this will apply at the end of the current epoch).
+While the validator is jailed, it should be removed from the validator set (also being effective from the end of the current epoch).
 3. Prevent the delegators to this validator from altering their delegations in any way until the enqueued slash is processed.

 At the end of each epoch, in order to process any slashes scheduled for processing at the end of that epoch: